 In January 2019, VDOT entered into a Project Development Framework Agreement for 495 NEXT with Capital Beltway Express (the current operator of the 495 Express Lanes) as the developer, as an amendment to the existing 495 Comprehensive Agreement.

-After the required regulatory approvals for the 495 NEXT project are received, Transurban would submit a binding proposal to deliver the project for VDOT’s consideration.
-If the proposal is acceptable to VDOT, CBE would then be responsible for design, construction, finance, operations and maintenance of the Express Lanes.
+After the required regulatory approvals for the 495 NEXT project were received, Transurban submitted a binding proposal to deliver the project for VDOT’s consideration.
+The proposal was accepted by VDOT, and CBE will be responsible for the design, construction, finance, operations and maintenance of the Express Lanes.
 VDOT continues to be responsible for regulatory approvals, project oversight, and agency coordination.
+Financial close commenced March 1, 2022 and a Notice to Proceed was issued.
+The comprehensive agreement with Transurban was signed September 30, 2021, initiating commercial close.

 Construction is anticipated to take approximately 3 years.
-A schedule will be established following the Public Hearing and NEPA decision.
+The schedule for the construction phase will be presented at the June 6th, 2022 Public Information Meeting.
+Visit Meeting and Events for past meeting information.

 The 2018 conditions evaluated in the study are representative of typical conditions in the corridor.
 The current traffic conditions are anticipated to be temporary.
-As we move into Phase III of Virginia’s reopening, traffic throughout the Commonwealth is beginning to approach pre-COVID levels.
+Traffic throughout the Commonwealth is beginning to approach pre-COVID levels.
 Moreover, the analysis of future conditions is based on 2025 and 2045 models.
 We used the Metropolitan Washington Council of Governments (MWCOG) models to forecast future traffic.
 This regional model is the best tool available to assess traffic operations in the future.
 Also, FHWA requires that we use the MWCOG model.

 As part of early project activities that are currently underway for Virginia’s 495 NEXT Project, crews are doing geotechnical borings along the project corridor.
 This work involves drilling down approximately 30-75 feet to take samples of soil conditions that will help guide design and construction of the project.
 This geotechnical work may require limited tree clearing to the extent necessary to perform the borings.
 When boring rigs are in operation, moderate noise may occur, and lane closures may be needed.